LESSON 2

 Study Aids

 The following individual study aids are designed to reinforce the material presented in Lesson Two by making new material familiar, and familiar things new.
-An answer key is provided where necessary.
-The different levels represent an escalating level of difficulty.
-It is recommended to begin with the least difficult exercises under Level One and proceed through Level Three to receive maximum benefit from these resources.
-All PDF links open in a new window.
+An answer key is

 LEVEL ONE

-redsquare Study Guide Answer Key [studyguideanswerkey.pdf] Instruction
+Study Guide Answer Key [

 This is the answer key for the lesson's Study Guide.
 It is important to answer all of the lesson's exercises before consulting the answer key.
 SA 2:1-7

-redsquare Trace the Letters [trace.pdf] Exercise
+Trace the Letters [

 The intent of this exercise is to aid in the penmanship of properly forming the Greek letters.
 These work sheets may be printed as needed.
 SA 2:8-9

-redsquare Sound Recognition [soundrecognition.pdf] Exercise
+Sound Recognition [

 This introductory exercise emphasizes to correlate English letter sounds with those of Greek letters.
 The Greek word or words are circled that sound most like the provided English key word.
 SA 2:10-11